aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-load-inspect-attachments/_index.md

 ```

 ### License Acquisition
-Aspose offers a free trial, and you can request a temporary license to explore the full capabilities of their APIs:
+You can start with a free trial or request a temporary license:

-- **Free Trial**: Download from [Aspose Email Java Releases](https://releases.aspose.com/email/java/)
+- **Free Trial:** Download from [Aspose Email Java Releases](https://releases.aspose.com/email/java/)
-- **Temporary License**: Apply for it on the [Aspose Purchase Page](https://purchase.aspose.com/temporary-license/)
+- **Temporary License:** Apply on the [Aspose Purchase Page](https://purchase.aspose.com/temporary-license/)

 ### Basic Initialization
-To initialize Aspose.Email in your project, ensure that you've included the library correctly.
-Here's a simple setup:
+Create a simple Java class that will host the code:

 ```java
 import com.aspose.email.MailMessage;